terrimporter/MetaWorks/README.md

 ## How to cite

-If you use this dataflow or any of the provided scripts, please cite the MetaWorks preprint:
+If you use this dataflow or any of the provided scripts, please cite the MetaWorks paper:
-Porter, T.M., Hajibabaei, M. 2020.
-METAWORKS: A flexible, scalable bioinformatic pipeline for multi-marker biodiversity assessments.
-BioRxiv, doi: https://doi.org/10.1101/2020.07.14.202960.
+Porter, T. M., & Hajibabaei, M. (2022).
+MetaWorks: A flexible, scalable bioinformatic pipeline for high-throughput multi-marker biodiversity assessments.
+PLOS ONE, 17(9), e0274260. doi: 10.1371/journal.pone.0274260

 You can also site this repository:
 Teresita M. Porter.
 (2020, June 25).
 MetaWorks: A Multi-Marker Metabarcode Pipeline (Version v1.10.0).
 Zenodo. http://doi.org/10.5281/zenodo.4741407